peterkort/siggraph-practice-2018/semantic soft segmentation/README.md

 ok, apparently TensorFlow isn't supported on Debian.
 I now have Ubuntu up and running happily(ish) and I can even import tensorflow successfully!
 I suspect none of the cuda libraries are actually set up.. there's talk on the internet about different path env variables.

+TensorFlow can now run on my GPU!!!!
+All it took was:
+- finding CUDA 9.0 from nvidia's website (ubuntu's cuda 9.1 package is too good for TF)
+- finding cudnn on nvidia's website (i'm sure i've done this part before but I couldn't find my account info of course)
+- compiling tensorflow master branch from source. (something something compute capability 3.0).